-- QCH in-patients who are in the process of being discharged, can be referred to GDH by any interdisciplinary team member by completing the GDH Referral Form.
+- QCH in-patients who are in the process of being discharged, can be referred to GDH by completing the GDH Referral Form.

-- Older adults not in hospital: A physician referral is required.
-Physicians can refer to GDH through the Central Intake for Specialize Geriatric Services (SGS) website. www.rgpeo.com/services/central-intake
+- Older adults not in hospital can be referred to GDH through by a primary care physician through the Central Intake for Specialize Geriatric Services (SGS) website.

 - Once the Central Intake SGS Referral is submitted, Central Intake will triage the referral to ensure that the older adult receives the most appropriate specialized geriatric service.